kabinud/FFUBER/README.md

 6. **Edit Details**: Click "Edit" to modify request before driver accepts
 7. Accept an offer and track your ride
 8. **Cancel ride** anytime before pickup if plans change
+9. **Browse History**: Use "Ride History" menu to view past rides
+10. **Request Again**: Click "Request Again" on any historical ride to duplicate it

 ### For Drivers
 1. Toggle "I can drive others" in dashboard